ashy0019/HapticScape/README.md

 - Connect to and disconnect from an Intiface server
 - Display connected devices
 - Send a configurable test pulse
-- Trigger a pulse when one XP gain meets the configured threshold
+- Trigger a pulse when XP gain meets the configured threshold
 - Stop all devices immediately

 ## Privacy and networking